bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 ## Query execution pipeline

-MongoDB queries executed through a pipeline.
+MongoDB queries are executed through a pipeline.
 We won't go into details about this, but in addition to simple filtering, we'll see a few examples frequently used in queries.

 #### Paging, sorting